The Upside of Unrequited: Film

-The film rights were acquired by UK production company Shakespeare Sisters and is to be written and directed by Hillary Shakespeare and Anna-Elizabeth Shakespeare with Albertalli joining as executive producer.
+The film rights were acquired by UK production company Shakespeare Sisters.
+It is to be written and directed by Hillary Shakespeare and Anna-Elizabeth Shakespeare, with Albertalli joining as executive producer.
+In July 2024, Variety reported Ayvan Williams, Jessica Belkin, and Savannah Lee Smith are set to portray the principal cast, with the film entering production summer 2024.
+Later in July, Deadline reported that Siena Agudong, Luke Eisner, Noah Lomax, Patrick Luwis, and Matthew Sato joined the cast.